cmika05/project04-api/README.md

 ---

-> Add the route to support creating the item/row in the portfolio table.
-(Refer to the api router)

 > Add the route to support deleting the item/row in the portfolio table.
 (Refer to the api router)

+> ~~Add the route to support creating the item/row in the portfolio table.
+(Refer to the api router)~~

 > ~~Add an apiRouter to your app~~